NielMc/convert-streamlit-to-django/README.md

 * Button to fit and save a ML model.
 Once finished, the model is evaluated on train and test set.

 ## Django App User Interface
-* It contains *Page 1 and Page 2* fromm Streamlit App User Interface
+* It contains *Page 1 and Page 2* from Streamlit App User Interface